Most expats have thought about buying a condo in Thailand at one time or another.

-Every expat has thought about it, and many have done it – some regrettably so and others beaming at the mouth over the joy of owning some bricks and mortar in the Land of Smiles.
-After all, it's one of the few things that can make one feel at home in a country with fairly strict laws on land ownership, employment and business creation for foreign nationals.
+After all, it's one of the few things that can make one feel truly at home in a country with fairly strict laws on land and property ownership for foreign nationals.

 Foreign nationals are permitted to buy a condo (freehold) without restriction, but only in a building where more than 51% of the total number of units are Thai owned, otherwise foreign nationals are restricted to a leasehold condo.

-Now, before I get started, let me just make it clear who this post isn't for.
+Before we get started, it's worth me noting who this post isn't for.

-This post is for those who have stacked a modest amount of money in the bank and are now looking to make a wise investment, or to simply put down some digs in their favourite part of Thailand, with the vision of having a future here – or at the very least a holiday home.
+This post is for those who have a modest amount of money, with the vision of having a future here, or at the very least a holiday home.